danmar/cppcheck/man/manual.md

 - c++14: C++ code is C++14 compatible
 - c++17: C++ code is C++17 compatible
 - c++20: C++ code is C++20 compatible (default)

+# Cppcheck build dir

+It's a good idea to use a Cppcheck build dir.
+On the command line use `--cppcheck-build-dir`.
+In the GUI, the build dir is configured in the project options.

+Rechecking code will be much faster.
+Cppcheck does not analyse unchanged code.
+The old warnings are loaded from the build dir and reported again.

+Whole program analysis does not work when multiple threads are used; unless you use a cppcheck build dir.
+For instance, the unusedFunction warnings require whole program analysis.

 # Suppressions